autumntrail/term-deposit-subscription/README.md

 | poutcome  | Outcome of the previous marketing campaign (e.g., success, failure) |
 | y         | The target variable indicating whether the client subscribed to a term deposit (yes or no) |

 The target variable is imbalanced.
 Approximately 88% of the instances represent customers who did not subscribe, while only 12% correspond to successful subscriptions.
-This imbalance in the dataset id taken into consideration during modelling and evaluation stages, as it's likely to affect the model's ability to accurately predict the minority class.
+This imbalance in the dataset is taken into consideration during modelling and evaluation stages, as it's likely to affect the model's ability to accurately predict the minority class.

 ![Subscription Distribution](images/subscription_distribution.png)